gomezc1/gomezc1/README.md

 #
-◗ 🌱 Learning: R and React
+◗ 🌱 Learning: International criminal justice systems, R and React
 <br>
 ◗ ✨ Working on: An app for my portfolio
 #